tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 > Screen backlight

-Note: Since kernel 3.7.3 screen brightness keys are working out of the box (with boot parameter acpi_osi="!Windows 2012" - depending on the bootloader, it might be necessary to escape the doublequotes.), so this section is legacy and will soon be moved
+Note: Since kernel 3.7.3 screen brightness keys are working out of the box with boot parameter acpi_osi= , so this section is legacy and will soon be moved

 Screen Brightness keymaps (Fn+F5, Fn+F6) does not work.
 It means the system does not get any keymap when the key combination is pressed.
 You